 Protecting farmworkers from harmful chemicals and supporting sustainable local food systems.

 Defending customers and our families from toxic chemicals in products.

-Protecting fenceline communities and facility workers from chemical disasters.
+Protecting fenceline communities and facility workers from chemical disasters and toxic chemical exposure.

 Coming Clean is a nonprofit collaborative of environmental health and environmental justice experts working to reform the chemical and energy industries so they are no longer a source of harm.
 We coordinate hundreds of organizations and issue experts—including grassroots activists, community leaders, scientists and researchers, business leaders, lawyers, and advocates working to reform the chemical and energy industries.
 We envision a future where no one’s health is sacrificed by toxic chemical use or energy generation.
 Guided by the Louisville Charter, Jemez Principles of Democratic Organizing, and the Principles of Environmental Justice, we are winning campaigns for a healthy, just, and sustainable society by growing a stronger and more connected movement.